aiagentplayground/hashicorp-vault-agent/README.md

 git clone https://github.com/a2aproject/a2a-samples.git
 cd a2a-samples/samples/python/hosts/cli

-# Connect to the vault expert agent
+# Connect to the vault expert agent with skills
 uv run . --agent http://127.0.0.1:8083/api/a2a/kagent/vault-expert-agent-with-skills
 ```